JavaScript / TypeScript SDK

 const anonymousVisitor = getVisitorCode();

-// -- Saving `visitorCode` in `window` to later re-use it
+// -- Saving `visitorCode` in `window` to re-use it later

 window.anonymousVisitor = anonymousVisitor;

-// -- Getting some variation, assume it's variation `A`
+// -- Getting a variation—assume it's variation `A`

 const variation = client.getFeatureFlagVariationKey(